Mysteries

 Read more: Mahu Investigations

 Here are the latest novels, stories and other books that I've been publishing lately.
 I like to alternate between a variety of genres, from the cozy world of Steve and Rochester to the police procedurals of the Mahu Investigations.
-In between, I'm writing about George Clay, a gay private eye in Miami Beach in 1969, and a series of gay romances set in Victorian Britain.
+In between, I'm writing a series of gay romances set in Victorian Britain, as well as a noirish mystery about George Clay, a gay private eye in Miami Beach in 1969.
+Bless Our Sleep will be out in November.

 I'm also branching out into translations.
 See my translation page for more information.